 He was intensely eager to belong somewhere and to be attached to almost any enterprise that would furnish him food and clothing.

-In Jack Campbell's The Lost Fleet novel Invincible, Admiral Lagemann tells Geary he will not be a problem when they return, because all he wants is to resign and retire to some backwater planet.
+- In John Hemry's The Lost Fleet novel Invincible, Admiral Lagemann tells Geary he will not be a problem when they return, because all he wants is to resign and retire to some backwater planet.

 The Doctor: My journey is the same as yours, the same as any ones.
 It's taken me so many years, so many lifetimes, but at last I know where I'm going.
 Where I've always been going.
 Home.
 The long way around.

 - Turlough's motive for leaving: he would miss him, but he had a chance to go home, and his brother to look after.

 - Susan left because the Doctor realized that she wanted this but felt too loyal to her grandfather to give it up, so he forced the issue.

 - Leela stayed on Gallifrey for love — and K-9 to look after her.

 - Harry Sullivan declined even a short jaunt on Earth.

 - In "Day of the Doctor," After saving Gallifrey with all of his incarnations, he seems to realize this was his destination all along: